ychnh/ychnh.github.io/md/journal.md

 * I am really proud that I learned from my previous mistake. and was able to look for a different approach and not keep guess

+# 20205020

+## Burn out
+* I have stopped making progress on the problem.
+Why?
+	* I felt stuck.
+	* It was not going as easy as b4.
+	* Fatigue

+* Why did you feel stuck?
+	* progress wrt chapters completed
+		* assumed all chapters are equal
+	* There were many ideas that are new and unexplored.
+Many questsions.
+	* I felt like I was rushing through it.

+* Work on another study subject

+* Conclusions
+	* All chapters are not equal
+	* A new chapter with many new ideas will take time to explore

+* How can I over come?
+	* Push through.
+Inner strength.
+	* Recharge, Rest really well.
+	* Think of the bigger goal

+* GO HARD